SHOOT FROM EYE LEVEL

 Make use of photo editing software

-Using a photo editing program of your choice, load your digital prints and place both the background photograph and the
+Using a photo editing program of your choice, load your digital

 Many of us know about the primary shades, we all have learnt about them in school.
 They are the colors that can’t be made by mixing two colors, they are primary colors of a color wheel.
 While a standard artist color wheel makes use of red, yellow and blue as primary colors many photographers think regarding RBG (red, blue and green) color spectrum.